likolk/RemoveBackground/README.md

 # RemoveBackground
-Remove Background from any image
+Remove Background from Any Image